-- You lost sight of something: You forgot a step or a piece of the process, or you were late in completing something.
+- You lost sight of something: You forgot a step or a piece of the process or were late in completing something.

 - You got so involved in the administrative side of things (emails, inspections, paperwork, etc.) that other things in your business had to be pushed aside.
-You were not able to stay on top of your prospecting, make any additional appointments.
+As a result, you could not stay on top of your prospecting and make any additional appointments.

-If you said yes to one or both of these things, then its time to seriously consider finding a Real Estate Transaction Coordinator.
+If you said yes to one or both of these things, it’s time to consider finding a Real Estate Transaction Coordinator seriously.

 Stop getting bogged down by all the administrative work that comes with your transactions.
-Hire a MyOutDesk Transaction Coordinator today.
+Instead, hire a MyOutDesk Transaction Coordinator today.
 Schedule your Double My Business Strategy Session to find out how.

 What is a Real Estate Transaction Coordinator?

 Transaction Coordinators are trained to manage all the paperwork and deadlines involved in your real estate transactions – including every step of the selling process, from contract to close, and everything in between.

 Sample tasks for your Real Estate Transaction Coordinator can include:

 - Goal setting – review goals and schedules to provide progress updates and help you stay on task